 As an aside, I do notice that I was completely unable to reproduce the historical result of minimal Israeli casualties.
 I lost a bunch of men and equipment in the approach, including having trucks destroyed with infantry on board.
 In the ME ’67 version, by contrast, claiming all the victory locations with minimal losses pretty much is necessary for victory.

 Playing this in Divided Ground does make me wonder whether I should be buying the revamp, Campaign Series Middle East.
-After fighting through at turn against, not just the enemy, but software oddities and operating system glitches (one turn I watched an Arab truck just go back and forth between two hexes, until in ran out of movement) the improvements in the newer version start to look really appealing.
-However, as some of the online reviews pointed out, basically a modded up version of a 20-year-old game.
-As was said, it’s the kind of thing you’d expect to find for under $10 on Steam, and may or may not wait for the sale even at that price.
+After fighting not just the enemy, but software oddities (one turn I watched an Arab truck just go back and forth between two hexes, until in ran out of movement) and operating system glitches, the improvements in the newer version start to look really appealing.
+However, as some of the online reviews pointed out, you are buying basically a modded up version of a 20-year-old game – in this case a 20-year-old game I’ve already paid for.
+As was said, it’s the kind of thing you’d expect to find for under $10 on Steam.
+Even at that price, it may be one of those games that you’d wait for the Steam sale.
 For $39.99?